 RED FLAG # 15

-Structuring business partnerships limit the company’s ability to influence decisions with unclear provenance or actions that affect the rights of stakeholders.
+Structuring business partnerships in ways that limit the company’s ability to influence decisions or actions that affect the rights of stakeholders.

 - Structuring JV partnerships such that the company situates control over decisions on land, employment and/or responses to community concerns with the business partner